 Santa’s ready for his close-up with your kid at the mall, cups are their signature winter red again, and sleigh-bell sound effects are permeating the radio air.
 It can all mean only one thing:

 It’s time to start worrying about power outages.

 It is a familiar story for Montgomery County residents who rely on Pepco: When the snow comes down, the power goes out.

 “We have lots of problems with Pepco,” said Max Shrier, 21, who has lived in Potomac for about seven years.
 “The power goes out almost every time there's any kind of serious weather problems.
 It will just turn off randomly some times, and they have slow response times.
 Sometimes we’ll lose power for days.”

-Pepco spokesman Andre Francis said there’s no way the company can prevent every outage during a storm, but it is taking steps — namely, by trimming tree branches and updating the older parts of its infrastructure — to reduce both the frequency and length of customer outages.
+Pepco spokesman Andre Francis said there’s no way the company can prevent every outage during a storm, but it is taking steps — — to reduce both the frequency and length of customer outages.